jozsef-vesza/jozsef-vesza.github.io/_posts/2020-07-24-creating-a-custom-combine-publisher.markdown

 ## Conclusion

 I hope you enjoyed this guide on custom Publishers.
 It may seem like a lot to digest at first, so definitely take your time to play around with the concept, try to apply it on some of your own existing code.

+If you would like to see these topics in context, check out [the full project on GitHub](https://github.com/jozsef-vesza/AVFoundation-Combine), which contains all the code discussed here, and has an example app you can play around.

 As noted previously, it's definitely a good idea to back your Publisher implementations up with unit tests, and in Part 2, you'll learn about how to just that.